 - You are close to your family and community, not hours away.

-Do I Get Out the Same Day, or the Next Day?
+Do I Get Out the Same Day or the Next Day?

-In many cases you will be held overnight and released the next day.
+In many cases, you will be held overnight and released the next day.
 This is most common if you are arrested during the evening or at night.
 Unfortunately, this is when most DUI arrests occur.
 The police are under no obligation to release you until morning.

 Making Bail for a California DUI

 Most individuals have to borrow money to make bail.
 This is known as a bail bond.
-Usually you will have to pay a 10% fee on a bail bond.
+Usually, you will have to pay a 10% fee on a bail bond.
 So if bail was set at $5,000, you will pay $500 to the bail bond company.

+If you fail to appear in court, the courts keep the money.
+You will have to repay the bail bond company out of pocket.
 Making bail sounds intimidating, but it’s easy.
 A family member can call a bail bond company and get it done in less than 30 minutes.

 The first thing you should do when released from jail is talk to a DUI lawyer.
 You have only 10 days to fight for your driver’s license, and as little as a week to plan for your first court hearing.